 For unglazed tile floors, use a concentrated tile cleaner that has a natural pH for regular cleaning.
 These will safely remove grease, oils, and normal spills.
 Be sure to check that the cleaner is intended for the application, use, and travel level of the area you are cleaning.
 Glass tile can be cleaned with any non-abrasive cleaner recommended for either glass or tile.

-If recommended care and curing times are adhered to, Precision Flooring will warranty the integrity of the finish and installation for a period of one year.
+If recommended care and curing times are adhered to, Precision Flooring & Design will warranty the integrity of the finish and installation for a period of one year.
 In order for tile floors to maintain beauty and life, proper care is required.
-Due to the subjective nature of the care, these floors will receive, Precision Flooring is only able to warrant the floors against any and all problems related to the improper installation or failure of any stains and finishes used.
+Due to the subjective nature of the care, these floors will receive, Precision Flooring & Design is only able to warrant the floors against any and all problems related to the improper installation or failure of any stains and finishes used.
 However, it is important to note that with proper maintenance, our finished floors will last a lifetime.
-Precision Flooring will not be responsible for the damage to a floor resulting from the carelessness of other trades in the construction process or negligence by the builder/homeowner.
+Precision Flooring & Design will not be responsible for the damage to a floor resulting from the carelessness of other trades in the construction process or negligence by the builder/homeowner.